manne/dotnet-license-gatherer/Readme.md

                                            must end with \, then for a solution in the working directory is searched. (optional)
   -o|--outputpath <OUTPUT_PATH>            The path of the JSON content output.
 If the no value is specified some information is printed into
                                            the console. (optional)
+  -t|--type <OUTPUT_TYPE>                  The type content output.
-  -s|--skipdownload                        Skip the download of licenses -?|-h|--help                             Show help information
+                                           If no value is specified the output type is JSON. (optional) Allowed values are: JSON, CSV -d|--delete                              Deletes the output file if it's already existing -s|--skipdownload                        Skip the download of licenses -?|-h|--help                             Show help information
 ```